Back to the COPC Blog

 October 8, 2024

-As information floods the business world, leaders strive to gain a competitive edge—seeking ways to make smarter choices, manage risk, and drive sustainable growth.
-But here’s the reality: none of that happens without reliable data governance.
+As information floods the business world, leaders strive to gain a competitive edge, seeking ways to make smarter choices, manage risk, and drive sustainable growth.
+But here’s the reality: none of that happens without reliable AI data governance.
 This task is far more than a back-office function.
 Proper oversight turns raw resources into a powerful asset, fueling innovation and success.

-In 2024 alone, 11x more AI models were put into production than last year, showing a clear shift from experimentation to real-world application.
+In 2024 alone,11x more AI models were put into production than last year, showing a clear shift from experimentation to real-world application.
 This rapid growth demands a greater focus on data integrity, security and ethical standards (Databricks).
-Data governance is necessary to maintain these models’ reliability and meet internal and regulatory guidelines.
+Data governance is necessary to maintain the reliability of these models and meet internal and regulatory guidelines.

 As companies become 3x more efficient at deploying AI models, the need for comprehensive governance intensifies, preventing the loss of oversight while accelerating operations (Databricks).